dave-ps1/Check-USB/README.md

 If a USB drive is detected this message box will popup and delay the logoff for 60 seconds.

+This tool is very useful in a computer lab environment.

 Code can also be added to have it pull the user's name and email and send an email to them.

 ![Alt text](/../main/Check-USB.png?raw=true "Optional Title")